Should you remove the pool before listing in Fair Oaks?

 | Delay removal | Modern pool in a sunny spot, low leaf load, well-maintained | Lifestyle buyers attracted to Fair Oaks may still value it |

-What Fair Oaks buyers and inspectors ask
+What do Fair Oaks buyers and inspectors ask?

 - Was the oak canopy protected during work and is there an arborist letter?